 Somersaults should never be performed on a backyard trampoline due to the high risk of head and neck injuries.

-Remember the safety rules for adventure and walking away smiling
+Remember the safety rules for adventure to walk away safe

 - Do not jump off the trampoline;